SDK and host for package authors

 Distribution

+Sunder gives package authors a distribution path.
 The CLI validates package archives before upload.
-The Registry stores immutable package versions, artifact storage, extracted icon media, profile media, ownership, dist tags, and management metadata.
+The Registry stores immutable versions, artifacts, icons, profile media, ownership, dist tags, and package management metadata.

 Validate